ksiv/junit-basics/README.md

 The project is properly configured.

 ##### For whom this mini guide is intended
-Starter test engineer who has some issues setting it up
+A test engineer who has some issues setting it up JUnit5 using Maven.

 Tested on
 - Maven version: Apache Maven 3.6.3 (cecedd343002696d0abb50b32b541b8a6ba2883f)